kimipooh/hadfieldnew/README.md

 Version 0.62
 - Improved alignment of Answered and multiple Right column Icons

+Version 0.63
+- Version to remove some other forums "hero" sliders

 Known Issues
 - Rows without right column Icon such as Expert Reply, Answered etc cause the Post and View counts to be mis-aligned